syedhassaanahmed/syedhassaanahmed.github.io/_posts/2018-04-05-building-single-source-of-truth-using-serverless-and-nosql.markdown

 date:	2018-04-05
 ---

   We recently worked with a retail customer to help them accelerate their cloud journey from on-prem to Microsoft Azure.
 As with all our engagements, we learned a good deal of lessons and have some findings to share.
 My colleague [Dag König](https://channel9.msdn.com/Events/Speakers/dag-knig) and I summarized the outcomes and presented them in [Stockholm Azure Meetup (March 2018)](https://www.meetup.com/Stockholm-Azure-Meetup/events/247951748/).
-In this post, we’ll dive deeper into how we built an [event-driven](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven) data ingestion pipeline, leveraging Serverless compute and NoSQL databases.
+In this post, we'll dive deeper into how we built an [event-driven](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven) data ingestion pipeline, leveraging Serverless compute and NoSQL databases.

 #### Table of Contents
 - [The Challenge](#the-challenge)